 - From Bad to Worse: Blackbeard captured her and tried to hand her in to the Marines, but they afoul of Admiral Akainu and abandoned her to him, who showed an unusual pronounced interest in her.

 - Gang of Hats: Her crew has a Chef theme.

-- Hidden Depths: Somehow, she is dangerous/important enough to make Blackbeard hunt her down for a battleship and worry freaking Akainu when she escaped the government.
+- Hidden Depths: Somehow, she is dangerous/important enough to make Blackbeard think he can trade her for a battleship and worry freaking Akainu when she escaped the World Government.

-- Jabba Table Manners: True to her Red Baron, Bonney shovels food down her throat and has a bad attitude to match her poor manners, much to Capone Bege's chagrin.
+- Jabba Table Manners: True to her Red Baron name, Bonney shovels food down her throat and has a bad attitude to match her poor manners, much to Capone Bege's chagrin.

 - The Lad-ette: Rude, aggressive, vulgar, and an exceptionally voracious eater.

-- Living MacGuffin: The World Government really want her captured for an unknown reason.
+- Living MacGuffin: The World Government really wants her captured for an unknown reason.
 Logically, her powers would be exceptionally appealing to the right sort of person...